Attendance

 What happens when attendance starts to fall below 97%

-• Parents will receive a letter advising them that their child’s attendance has dipped below what Hatch End High School considers to be acceptable.
+- Parents will receive a letter advising them that their child’s attendance has dipped below what Hatch End High School considers to be acceptable (School Warning Letter 1).

 When attendance dips below 95%

-The London Borough of Harrow has introduced a system whereby parents of children who fail to attend school on a regular basis can be prosecuted or issued with a Penalty Notice.
-Similarly, it is our duty to report to the London Borough of Harrow any child who is taken out of school during term time for the purpose of a holiday.
+It is our duty to report to the London Borough of Harrow any child who is taken out of school during term time for the purpose of a holiday.
 Again, we have given parents every opportunity to contact the school if there are any extenuating circumstances to be taken into consideration.
-Once the Attendance team is satisfied that there has been no extenuating circumstances, the time off is recorded with a G code (family holiday not agreed) and the case will be referred to the legal team at the London Borough of Harrow who will go ahead and issue a fine.
+Once the Attendance team is satisfied that there has been no extenuating circumstances, the time off is recorded with a G code (family holiday not agreed) and the case will be referred to the legal team at the London Borough of Harrow who will go ahead and issue a Education Penalty Notice (£80 fine).

-London Borough of Harrow – Advice to Parents and Carers Leaflet
+London Borough of Harrow advice to parents on EPNs

 School Attendance Intervention Model (harrow.gov.uk)